Nexo-Labs/PayloadAgents/apps/server/README.md

 - #### Users

   The `users` collection is auth-enabled and encompasses both app-wide and tenant-scoped users based on the value of their `roles` and `tenants` fields.
-Users with the role `super-admin` can manage your entire application, while users with the _tenant role_ of `admin` have limited access to the platform and can manage only the tenant(s) they are assigned to, see [Tenants](#tenants) for more details.
+Users with the role `superadmin` can manage your entire application, while users with the _tenant role_ of `admin` have limited access to the platform and can manage only the tenant(s) they are assigned to, see [Tenants](#tenants) for more details.

   For additional help with authentication, see the official [Auth Example](https://github.com/payloadcms/payload/tree/main/examples/cms#readme) or the [Authentication](https://payloadcms.com/docs/authentication/overview#authentication-overview) docs.